 - Meeting requirements – daily huddles, department meetings, company meetings, etc.

-- Reporting requirements— on set expectations, KPIs, etc.
+- Reporting metrics— on set expectations, KPIs, etc.

 - Performance feedback and evaluation